ewebber/whatspeakersneed/index.md

 - How will the chairs be laid out?
 - How big is the room / How big might the audience be?
 - What time are the speakers on? (a post lunch talk might need a bit of extra interaction)

+### How will timekeeping be done?

+ - Will there be a timer on the stage?
+ - Will there be someone holding up signs with 10, 5, 3, 2, 1 minutes to go?
+ - Will there be lights indicating time to get off the stage?
+ - Will there be no timing support and it's up to the speaker to keep an eye on the time?

 ## At the venue